jaredb7/ActiveAdmin/README.markdown

 Features
  * A awesome looking Admin page/s out of the box =D.
- * Search Filters (in addition to using $displayField, add $aaFilter model variable with an array of field names, see step 8. http://imgur.com/YaeJfAC)
+ * Search Filters (in addition to using $displayField, add $aaFilter variable in your model with an array of field names to have them as additional filter fields, see step 8.)
+ * Scopes to creation sections/groups of data (requires some work on your behalf writing custom findTypes, see 9.)
+ * Ability to export data from view in common formats (CSV, JSON, XML)
  * Admin Comments (can be disabled app-wide or on per model basis)
- * Scopes (requires some work on your behalf writing custom findTypes, see 9.)
  * Basic Authentication (as implemented by s-okami)
- * Some minor integration/support for the Authake (disables the internal Auth system if this plugin is loaded)
  * Works with CakePHP 2.3.X

 Future features & enhancements
- *   Ability to download data from view in common formats
  *   Batch actions (like ROR), but only for deleting
  *   Dashboard settings to choosing what controllers to link in menu and such (replacement of step 6.)